SuperOfficeDocs/superoffice-docs/docs/webtools/proxy.md

 Since SuperOffice 8.0.6110 (8.0 SR4) we support proxy authentication with specified authentication type.
 Both Web Extensions and Mail Link support forcing a credential type for the proxy authentication.

-There are two new registry entries - one for Mail Link and one for Web Extenstions:
+There are two new registry entries - one for Mail Link and one for Web Extensions:

 Setting `HKCU\Software\SuperOffice\{DocLink|MailLink}\ProxyCredentialType` (type string) to either Windows, Ntlm, Digest or Basic will use the corresponding authentication schemes.